datanav/docs/configuration.rst

      - How many connections over the ``pool_size`` are allowed before refusing to establish a incoming connection.
 This means that the absolute hard limit of connections in a connection pool is ``pool_size`` + ``pool_max_overflow``.
      - 10
      -

+   * - ``case_sensitive``
+     - Boolean
+     - A flag indicating if column lookups (primary key and updated column) should be case sensitive.
+The default is not case sensitive (false).
+     - false
+     -

 The specific SQL systems available are: